Ravenbrook/mps/procedure/review.rst

     2. proc.review.plan.time: About 500 lines of code @ 10 lines/minute
        so about 50 mins of checking.

-_`.plan.schedule`: Plan when this review may take place and who should attend.
+_`.plan.schedule`: Plan when this review may take place and who will attend.
 Negotiate with attendees if appropriate.

 - Record like::